 The following example illustrates how sales tax is reported using an electronic version of the ST-36.
 The steps below provide instructions for the first jurisduction (Lawrence).
 Since the furniture store must collect the state and local sales tax based on the "destination" of the furniture (where the customer takes delivery).
-It will repeat Steps 1 - 8 for each of the four sales tax justisdictions during this filing period.
+It will repeat Steps 1 - 8 for each of the four sales tax jurisdictions during this filling period.
 The ST-36 is also used to report sales for a business with multiple locations, following the same steps to report each jurisdiction where sales are made.

-- EXAMPLE: All-American Furniture Company of Lawrence, Kansas is registered with the Department of Revenue to collect and remit its Kansas retailers' sales tax on a prepaid monthly basis.
-The estimated tax amount paid for July with its June return was \$3,200.00.
-During July, All-American Furniture Company has gross sales of \$100,000, consisting of: - \$25,000 of over-the-counter sales in which their customers took possession of the items in Lawrence, including a \$5,000 sale to a qualified religious organization. - \$30,000 of sales delivered to customers within the city limits of Lawrence. - 3) \$15,000 of sales delivered to customers outside the city limits of Lawrence, but within Douglas County. - 4) \$20,000 of sales delivered to customers within the city limits of Eudora. - Go to ksrevenue.org to begin the filing process.
+EXAMPLE: All-American Furniture Company of Lawrence, Kansas is registered with the Department of Revenue to collect and remit its Kansas retailers' sales tax on a monthly basis.
+During July, All-American Furniture Company has gross sales of \$100,000, consisting of:

+- \$25,000 of over-the-counter sales in which their customers took possession of the items in Lawrence, including a \$5,000 sale to a qualified religious organization. - \$30,000 of sales delivered to customers within the city limits of Lawrence. - \$15,000 of sales delivered to customers outside the city limits of Lawrence, but within Douglas County. - \$20,000 of sales delivered to customers within the city limits of Eudora. - Go to ksrevenue.gov to begin the filing process.
 Sign into the KDOR Customer Service Center (KCSC).
 If you are a first time user click Register Now; if already registered, click Sign In. - After signing in to the KCSC, click Account Management to manage existing accounts or add new accounts to your current business accounts.